pretorh/https-reverse-proxy-docker/README.md

 # HTTPS Reverse Proxy

-`nginx` server with util script to isssue and renew (auto and manual) certificates from Lets Encrypt and serve multiple hostnames (reverse proxy)
+`nginx` server with util scripts to issue and renew (auto and manual) certificates from Lets Encrypt and serve multiple hostnames (reverse proxy)

 ## Set up / first run

-To install a new domain, start the docker container with the mount point (at least into `/opt/rproxy/private`) and http port (`-p 80:80).
+To install a new domain, start the docker container with the mount point (at least into `/opt/rproxy/private`) and http port (`-p 80:80`).
 Use the `domain-setup.sh` script to issue certificates and install them:

 ```bash
 docker run --rm -ti \